 About Us > Our History

-Thomas Brown & Sons originally traded from Nisbet near Jedburgh, before moving to Melrose in 1848, they soon established premises in East Port, early documents showed they were involved in the making of timber templates for the building of the Leaderfoot Viaduct, also joinery work in building Earlston Parish Church in 1893.
-Thomas died in 1894 and the business was taken over by his son Alec
+Thomas Brown & Sons originally traded from Nisbet near Jedburgh, before moving to Melrose in the heart of the Scottish Borders in 1848.
+They soon established premises in East Port, early documents showed they were involved in the making of timber templates for the building of the Leaderfoot Viaduct, also joinery work in building Earlston Parish Church in 1893.
+Thomas died in 1894 and the business was taken over by his son Alec.

 Leaderfoot Viaduct